How Minyma stays private.

 Public references for how Minyma works

-The White Paper is the public starting point for Minyma's encryption story.
-From there, the documents lane can expand with protocol notes, release security updates, and review summaries when they are ready to publish.
+The White Paper is the public starting point for Minyma's hybrid post-quantum encryption story.
+Minyma is built on the platform's vetted cryptographic implementations of NIST FIPS 203 (ML-KEM) and FIPS 204 (ML-DSA); it is under continuous internal security testing and is queued for independent third-party cryptographic review.
+From there, the documents lane can expand with protocol notes, release security updates, implementation notes, and review summaries when they are ready to publish.

 White Paper A public explanation of what Minyma encrypts, what the relay still handles, and how the current device and session model is put together.